This post may contain affiliate links. Please read our disclosure policy.

 Preparations:

 • To poach shrimp, bring a medium pot of water to boil.
-Add the shrimp and give it a stir to submerge the shrimp under the hot boiling water.
+Add the shrimp and give it a quick stir to fully submerge.
 Turn off the stove and immediately cover the pot.
 Let the shrimp soak in hot water for 5 minutes.
-After soaking, test with one piece to see if the shrimp is cooked through.
-It should turn pale white color in the center and taste snappy and juicy.
+After soaking, check one shrimp to see if it’s cooked through.
+It should be pale in the center and taste snappy and juicy.
 If not, cover the pot for 2 more minutes.
 Drain and set the shrimp aside to cool.

-• Once they are cool to touch, use a small paring knife to halve the shrimp (flatten it) so they turn into thin and flat pieces.
+• Once cool to the touch, use a small paring knife to slice the shrimp in half lengthwise so they lay flat.

 • Rice vermicelli noodles: Follow the package instructions to cook the noodles.
 Some require boiling and others only need hot water soaking.
 Drain the noodles and rinse under cold water to remove excess starch.
-Shake well to remove the water and spread them out over a large bowl.
+Shake off excess water and spread them out in a large bowl.
 You can drizzle a small amount of avocado oil and toss the noodles to prevent them from sticking.
 Set aside ready to use.

 • Cucumber and carrots: Trim both tip ends and julienne the cucumber using a julienne peeler.
 If you don’t have one, thinly slice it into matchsticks.
-Measure out the carrot and cut away the thinner end to match the length of the cucumber, about 4.5-inch in length.
+Trim the carrot and slice into matchsticks about 4–5 inches (10–12 cm) long to match the cucumber.
 Julienne it as well.
 Set them aside over a small sheet pan.
 You can line the sheet pan with paper towels to help absorb excess moisture from the cucumber.

 • Garlic chive: Rinse and pat dry the garlic chive.
-Trim away both tip ends and dice it to equal length sections to the cucumbers and the carrots, about 4.5-inch sections.
+Trim away both tip ends and slice into 4–5 inch (10–12 cm) sections to match the other vegetables.

 To start wrapping:

-• Set up your workstation with rice paper sheets, a big dipping bowl with room temperature water, shrimp, vegetable and herb trays, an empty large plate to hold the rolls, and finally a silicon baking mat as your work surface.
+• Set up your workstation with rice paper, a large bowl of room temperature water, shrimp, vegetables, herbs, and a large plate for the finished rolls.
+Use a silicone mat (or clean surface) for rolling.
 Also prepare a few clean paper towels.

 • Moistening: Take one piece of rice paper and slide it into the water bowl and quickly rotate the rice paper for about 5-6 seconds only.
-The entire sheet should be moistened and should still feel quite firm after dipping.
+The sheet should be fully moistened but still feel slightly firm—it will continue to soften as you assemble.

 • Take 2-3 slices of garlic chives and place them right next to (above) the vegetables, then add a few leaves of basil, mint, and cilantro.
-Finally, place 3 pieces of sliced shrimp (pink color side down) right above the herbs.
+Finally, place 3 pieces of shrimp, pink side down, right above the herbs.

-• To wrap: carefully and gently bring the bottom side up and away from you and roll over to cover the noodles and the herbs.
+• To wrap: Gently lift the bottom edge and roll it over the filling to cover the noodles and the herbs.
 Fold the left and right sides then keep rolling away from you to seal the roll.
 Repeat the steps until you finish all the ingredients.

 • As you work through the ingredients, rest the rolls on a large plate with some space between them.
 Lightly moisten the paper towel to cover the rolls.
 This prevents the rice paper from getting dry and maintains the perfect moisture level.